apify/actor-web-automation-agent/README.md

 ### Instructions

-Goto pricing page and get all pricing plans, extract all information about plan and save information about the cheapest pricing plan as output.
+Go to pricing page and get all pricing plans, extract all information about plans and save information about the cheapest pricing plan as output.

 ## Input configuration